 Ferries aren’t free, but for less than $9.00 per person, you can spend up to hours cruising on the Puget Sound, (Compared that to $40 for a 1-hour Sightseeing Cruise along the coastline with a popular tour boat) they are one of the best deals in Seattle.
 WSF Ferries are impressive ships and include majestic views of the Seattle skyline, Olympic mountains, and, not infrequently, whale sightings.

-Bainbridge Island – ($9.05 adult round trip) From the WSF Ferry Terminal in downtown Seattle, Bainbridge Island is a 35 minute trip across the sound.
-The small-town style downtown, a waterfront park/marina, and a (free) art museum are all within easy walking distance of the Bainbridge Ferry terminal.
+Bainbridge Island – ($9.05 adult round trip) From the WSF Ferry Terminal in downtown Seattle, Bainbridge Island is a 35 minute trip across the sound (here how to navigate the ferry and get there: Airport to Bainbridge, or Pike Place Market to Bainbridge).
+The small-town style downtown, a waterfront park/marina, and a (free) art museum are all within easy walking distance of the Bainbridge Ferry terminal- here’s a list of other things to do on the island.

 Bainbridge makes a great budget day trip not just because I love any excuse to ride a ferry, but also because dining in restaurants is a bit cheaper there than in the city and the art museum (open 364 days a year) is free to the public.
 Bainbridge’s art museum doesn’t ask visitors to make donations on entry and the collections are generally quite good- often featuring a mix of exhibitions that appeal to a wide variety of visitors.